 Good Internet connection

 This might go without saying for many, but the vast majority of work-from-home jobs these days will require a good Internet connection.
 Don’t set up your home office somewhere with a terrible Wi-Fi signal; similarly, if you’re running a wired Ethernet connection, don’t place your office miles away from the router, as the cable will be unsightly.
-If you can, try to set up your office as close to the router as possible to maximize the possibility of a strong Internet connection.
+If you can, try to set up your office as close to the router as possible, using a satellite internet provider, to maximize the possibility of a strong internet connection.
 Again, this will apply to some more than others, but there is nothing more frustrating than being halfway through a particularly grueling copywriting assignment only for the Internet to fail and all of your work to be for naught.
-Pre-empt that by making sure your office is within decent connection range.
+Pre-empt that by making sure your office is within a decent connection range.